 Dogs have a tremendous amount of stamina and energy but they can’t run or walk forever.
 A trailer is an ideal product for owners who want to travel out a bit further but want something that can give their dog the occasional rest during the journey and obviously be able to enjoy the final destination without being exhausted from the journey.

 Dogs love being outdoors because that’s where all the interesting things happen, according to Wag Walking.
 Indeed, dogs, just like us, get a mental health boost by just being outside even if they can’t interact or explore an awful lot.
-Being indoors all day is no good to any dog and can lead to depression and boredom which in turn can end up as even bigger problems affecting their physical and mental health.
+Being indoors all day is no good for any dog and can lead to depression and boredom.

 Bike trailers are available in only a few different sizes but it’s important to make sure you get the right one for your dog that isn’t too small and isn’t too big.
 A trailer box which is too small will become cramped and a box which is too big may give them too much space to move and be thrown about and you’ll need to fill it in with some blankets.